-I will never understand the entertainment value in watching horror movies.
-Being scared, sometimes for days afterwards, isn't something I consider a good time.
+I will never understand the entertainment value of watching horror movies.
+Being scared, sometimes for days afterward, isn't something I consider a good time.

 I will never understand the whole Ryan Gosling appeal.
 Sometimes I'd look at his photo for what seemed like days, hoping something would come to me, but never did.
 Sorry ladies.
 I just don't get it.

 I will never understand how words came to be.
 Like, who decided that carrot should be the name of a vegetable and crap should be considered an icky word?
 Why not the other way around?
 "Dude, that's carrot!".